dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-16-probability-notation.md

 ### The Event

-An event $e$ is a set of outcomes (one or more than one) from an experiment.
+An event $e$ is a set of outcomes (one or more) from an experiment.
 An event can be:

 * rolling a dice and getting 1
 * getting head on coin toss